Helmets for Many Activities

 already adopted in Medford, NJ; Raleigh, NC; Milton, WA, and San Francisco, CA. In addition, Elizabeth, NJ now has a law, and there is are bills pending to adopt a statewide law in New Jersey, New York and Pennsylvania.
 There are lots of helmets available that will be adequate for scooter protection, particularly since roller skate helmets and bicycle helmets are designed to an identical ASTM standard.
 (The CPSC standard does not actually cover roller skating, or scooters.
 It is limited to bicycle helmets.)
 For more info, see our comments on skating helmets below.
 In one of its 2000 issues the Journal of the American Medical Association published an article on scooter injuries.
 Then in December of 2000 the Centers for Disease Control issued a statement, indicating that the rapid rise in the rate of scooter injuries was more alarming than the actual number.
 They noted two scooter deaths, one from a head injury and the other from being hit by a car.
 Next CPSC got into the act again in August of 2001 with a recommendation that users of motorized scooters use bicycle helmets.
 Their 2007 statistics show that there were nearly 50,000 emergency room-treated injuries involving unpowered scooters in 2007, and more than 80 per cent of them were to children younger than 15.
 In addition to wearing a helmet, CPSC recommends elbow and knee pads when riding a scooter.
 For those who are promoting scooter safety, Toys R Us has a pamphlet titled "Scooter Safety Tips for Riders."
 It's weighted toward what to buy, but it is a nice full color pamphlet, and all the riders have helmets on.
 And here is a scary scooter crash story where the child was not wearing her helmet.

 The Segway is a motorized scooter-like device with two wheels and gyroscopes to keep it upright.
 The rider stands upright about six inches higher than the ground.
 It is designed to go 14 mph or more on level ground.
 We would not use a Segway without a helmet, our standard advice for anything that rolls fast on pavement without protection for the operator.
-Although helmets for bicycles would work at that speed and height of the head above the ground, there is a specific ASTM standard for Segway helmets, F 2416.
-No manufacturers are making helmets to that standard yet, however.
+Although helmets for bicycles would work at that speed and height of the head above the ground, there was a specific ASTM standard for Segway helmets, F 2416.
+No manufacturers made helmets to that standard, and it was withdrawn in 2016.
 Segway recommends a multi-impact helmet due to concerns about helmets being bashed around in the trunk of a car with one of their machines.
 The closest thing to an F 2416 helmet now available would be a dual certified skate style helmet, certified to the ASTM F-1492 Skateboard standard as well as the CPSC bike helmet standard.
 The bicycle certification means it would perform well in the initial hard impact, and because it has a hard shell it should withstand being carried in a trunk with a Segway.
 In mid-2003 President Bush was photographed trying to mount a Segway, tennis racket in hand and no helmet.
 He fell off but luckily caught himself before hitting the ground.
 Apparently he had neglected to turn the machine on, so the gyroscopes were not energized.
 In 2006 the Consumer Product Safety Commission issued a recommendation that bicycle helmets are fine for low powered scooters, apparently including the Segway.

 Over the years, the skating community using inline or quad skates for normal recreational and competitive activities has settled mostly on bicycle helmets as the best thing on the market for their activity.
 Helmets said to be designed for skating usually have more coverage in the rear.